mic-workshop/mic-workshop.github.io/program/index.md

 # Program

 <br>
+The workshop will take place on Monday, December 13, 2021.
+Please note that all times are in Eastern Standard Time (New York).

 Information about invited speakers can be found <a href="{{ site.baseurl }}/speakers">here</a>.
-Please note that all times are in Eastern Standard Time (New York).
-The final program is subject to change.

 <table class="styled-table">
     <thead>